 To handle such scenarios, we’ve devised an approach with the help of trained NER which I have explained below.

-Our Conclusion: Based on this exercise, we were able to conclude that adding a level of hierarchy in intent classification by NER improves the performance of the chat-bot.
+Our Conclusion: Based on this exercise, we were able to conclude that adding a level of hierarchy in intent identification in chatbot by NER improves the performance of the chatbot.